 Horizontal Cable Railing

-Horizontal Cable can be used with aluminum, iron, or wood, posts and rails.
-Aluminum type Cable Railing seems to be most popular, and is a great choice for low-maintenance cable railings.
-In Horizontal Aluminum Cable Railing, cable wires are installed to posts with specialized connectors to ensure tension.
+With Horizontal Aluminum Cable Railing, cable wires are installed to posts with specialized connectors to ensure tensioning.
 Termination posts, at the end of runs, are where the cables attach to.
 Intermediate posts in the middle of the rail allow cable to pass through, giving horizontal cable the ability to stretch as far as 50' in one cable run, or set of 9-13 cable wires.
 Fittings are the most costly part of Horizontal Cable Rail.
 If possible, make turns at posts, as opposed to terminating.
 It can save a bunch of money.

 Feeney is a favorite brand when it comes to cable railing.
 DesignRail Kits is an excellent value option and can even be installed via Do It Yourself!
 While DesignRail Build Your Own is a more comprehensive system with an astonishing amount of options.
 DesignRail Express is the third system which has more options than "Kits", and takes less time than "Build Your Own" See the updated Feeney Brochure for more!

 Key-Link Horizontal Cable System is perhaps the next best thing to Feeney.
 KeyLink Horizontal Cable has a very unique cable tensioning where the fittings are pre-insterted in the posts for quick and efficient cable connections!
 Horizontal KeyLink Cable also has more cable turning abilities, and maybe better suited for some projects.

 Rail FX is a newer system of Cable Rail, but certainly has some advantages.